MalcDiggs/password-generator/README.md

 # Password-generator

 ## Project purpose
-Password generator that provides variety for strength.
+Password generator that provides variety for strength and complexity of password.

 ## Screenshot